Cutting with Wasatch SoftRIPGet started on setting up your system by reviewing Print and Cut Workflows.

 Additional spot color names can be defined in the Cutting Colors tab of the Preferences window.
 SoftRIP will treat each custom cut color name (default cutpath or your own custom name) as its own cut path, sending them to the cutter in the listed order and pausing between each path to allow for tool or setting changes.
 Drag and drop color names to reorder the cutting sequence.
 For a more complete explanation of this feature see our help page on understanding Cutting Colors.

 The controls for contour cutting are located on the Setup menu, as shown in Illustration C2.
 To activate processing of cut paths from files for a particular print unit, check the Process Cutting Paths box.
-This activates the workflow based on cut paths made in popular graphics applications.
-Note: In order for your cutter to be active within the Print>Setup menu, a second print unit must be configured for your selected cutter, as shown in Illustration C3.
+This activates the workflow based on cut paths, made by common graphics applications.
+Note: In order for your cutter to be active within the Print>Setup menu, a second print unit must be configured for your cutter, as shown in Illustration C3.

 Illustration C2: Cutting Controls